Autofill Help

 (only applicable to checkbox/radio inputs)

 .
 If nothing is entered here, all fields of the selected type (Type column) will be autofilled, so leave it blank with caution.
 Every HTML form element should have at least one of these attributes.
-To quickly inspect a field's attributes, right-click on the field and select "Inspect element" from the context menu; alternatively, you can also view the source code (Ctrl+U) and search for the tag manually.
-Here are some more notes on this column:
+To quickly inspect a field's attributes, right-click on the field and select "Inspect element" from the context menu; alternatively, you can also view the source code (Ctrl + U) and search for the tag manually.
+Here are some more notes on this column:- CSS selectors and XPaths are supported.
+If this value starts with a forward slash (

-- Regular Expressions are supported when matching the attributes above, which makes Autofill quite flexible.
+), then it will be treated as an XPath. - Regular expressions (often shortened to "regex") are supported when matching the attributes above, which makes Lightning Autofill quite flexible.

-- If you want to match one of the following reserved Regular Expression characters literally, then you need to precede it with a backslash (
+- If you want to match one of the following reserved regex characters literally, then you need to precede it with a backslash (

 \